ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 6: June 7, Sunday
+**Today's Progress**: ERC721 Transfer standard and mappings, finish cryptozombies lesson 5: tokens, libraries (safemath)

+**Thoughts:** the transferTo v. approve standard is important if I want (i) owner to initiate transfer or (ii) recipient to request and owner to approve (two steps).
+The former seems more relevant for ERC721 representing title, an interest, and/or permissioned access, latter perhaps for auctions

 ### Day 5: June 6, Saturday
 **Today's Progress**: trial and error with strings in AdvanceRequirement.sol, start Udemy course and cryptozombies lesson 5: tokens